 |I hope the following information will be helpful to you:

 Value comes from rarity, condition, beauty and whether or not things are in demand.
 Demand constantly changes but since 2008, mainstream trends are for things that look like Pottery Barn, hotel linens and items that are brand new.
 When Martha Stewart devoted an article to antique Turkey red damask tablecloths, prices for Turkey red work soared.
 That fad lasted a while, then faded.
-But just like other things that have gone out of style, the red damask that was acquired at those high prices is just generally worth far, far less now, although nobody wants to know that.
+But just like other things that have gone out of style, the red damask that was acquired at those high prices is just generally worth far less now, although collectors still value its beauty.

-Bigger is often better (although "too big" is its own worst problem); perfect is better; rare is better; gorgeous is better; unused condition is better; high quality is better and, often, older is better.
+Bigger is often better (although "too big" can be another problem); perfect is better; rare is better; gorgeous is better; unused condition is better; high quality is better and, often, older is better.

 The country of origin also counts... as French, Czech, Madeira, Italian and English usually have better work than Chinese.
 But old Chinese (pre-1930) is better than later Chinese.
 So there are exceptions to every rule.

 Designs also matter.
 Figural items often command more than florals but only to a collector who likes figurals.
-Rarer flowers command slightly more than common flowers such as roses or chrysanthemums.
+Rarer flowers command slightly more than common flowers such as roses or chrysanthemums which were all the rage in the American market in the 1940s and 1950s and the Irish linen manufacturers flooded the market with mums.

-To research a value, my best advice is to encourage you to buy books on linens and laces and textiles and spend a little time becoming educated on them.
-Down deep inside, I am hoping that you also might learn enough about them to get hooked!
+I encourage you to buy books on linens and laces and textiles and spend a little time becoming familiar withthem.
+I hope that you learn so much that you'll get hooked!

-A great place to check the value an item is by searching ebay's "completed items" to see what prices similar things have realized.
+Check the value of an item by searching ebay's "completed listings" to see what prices similar things have realized.
 (You can only use this feature if you are a registered ebay user.)
 Most likely, you will not be thrilled by the prices of things but it is a great barometer for current prices and/or to see what is in demand.
 Most buyers on ebay are the end user; a dealer would most likely not pay that amount.
-Yes, I do understand that it takes some time to search on ebay for things that are similar, especially when you have box-loads of things.
-It's the same with learning from experience and from books.
+Searching ebay for things that are similar takes time, especially when you have box-loads of things.
+But if you get familiar with terms and descriptions it becomes easier!

 How/Where to SELL: